FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 In the TypeScript SDK, the Output Variables are automatically added to the transaction's list of outputs.

 This process is done by a brute-force strategy, performing sequential dry runs until no errors are returned.
-This method identifies the number of Output Variables required in order to process the transaction.
+This method identifies the number of Output Variables required to process the transaction.

 However, this can significantly delay the transaction processing.
 Therefore it is **highly recommended** to manually add the correct number of Output Variables before submitting the transaction.